 SPI bus works, but we will observe on oscilloscope by looking to signal SPI-SYNC, that it is impossible to change SPI speed from "20.000.000Hz" to any other value.
-The module "spi-device" functions "open" and "setOptions" really do not change anything from default initial, because it is platform specific and do not really were implemented for this board.
-Our ADC need to change speed to some 100.000Hz or less - it won't works at speed 20.000.000Hz.
+The module "spi-device" functions "open" and "setOptions" really do not change anything from default initial, because it is platform specific and is not really implemented for this type of chip (RDA8810PL).
+Our ADC need to change speed to some 100.000Hz or less - it won't work at speed 20.000.000Hz.